AlexOrlek/ATCG/README.md

 File/Directory         | Description
 ---------------------- | -------------------------------------------------------------------------------------------------
-splitfastas/           | directory containing FASTA files derived from the input multi-FASTA, split by unit of analysis i.e. genome (or metagenome)
-blast/		       | directory containing tsv files of blast alignments for each genome included.txt           | names of genomes with detected blast alignments, that will therefore appear in the distancestats.tsv file excluded.txt	       | names of any genomes with no detected blast alignments (this file may well be blank) output/		       | directory containing output files described below distancestats.tsv      | columns of distance statistics for each unique pairwise combination of genomes tree_[score].pdf       | tree generated using a specified distance score column from the distancestats.tsv file; plotted as a pdf tree_[score].rds       | as above, but stored as an [rds file](https://stat.ethz.ch/R-manual/R-devel/library/base/html/readRDS.html) which can be read, and the tree replotted
+splitfastas/           | directory containing FASTA files (and corresponding BLAST databases), derived from the input multi-FASTA, split by unit of analysis i.e. genome (or metagenome) blast/		       | directory containing tsv files of blast alignments for each genome included.txt           | names of genomes with detected blast alignments, that will therefore appear in the distancestats.tsv file excluded.txt	       | names of any genomes with no detected blast alignments (this file may well be blank) fastafilepaths.tsv     | genomes and corresponding FASTA file paths blastdbfilepaths.tsv   | genomes and corresponding BLAST database file paths seqlengths.tsv         | genomes and their lengths in bp output/		       | directory containing output files described below distancestats.tsv      | columns of distance statistics for each unique pairwise combination of genomes tree_[score].pdf       | tree generated using a specified distance score column from the distancestats.tsv file; plotted as a pdf tree_[score].rds       | as above, but stored as an [rds file](https://stat.ethz.ch/R-manual/R-devel/library/base/html/readRDS.html) which can be read, and the tree replotted distobject_[score].rds | a "dist" object distance matrix derived from distancestats.tsv, stored as an rds file

+If bootstrapping is specified, a pdf showing the original tree with bootstrap confidence values (tree\_[score]\_bootstrapped.pdf) is produced instead of tree_[score].pdf<br>
-If bootstrapping is specified, the following additional files will also be generated in the output directory:<br>
+Also, the following additional files will be generated in the output directory:<br>
 A file containing distance statistics for each bootstrap replicate (distancestats_bootstrapped.tsv)<br>
-A pdf showing the original tree with bootstrap confidence values (tree\_[score]\_bootstrapped.pdf) is produced instead of tree_[score].pdf<br>
-A list of replicate trees, that were used to calculate confidence values for the original tree, is stored as an rds file (tree\_[score]\_bootstrapped.rds)
+A list of replicate trees, that were used to calculate confidence values for the original tree, stored as an rds file (tree\_[score]\_bootstrapped.rds)

 # Background and methods